lee-zhg/watson-chatbot-simple/doc/source/local.md

 # Run locally

-This document shows how to run the `watson-catbot-simple` application on your local machine.
+This document shows how to run the `watson-chatbot-simple` application on your local machine.

 ## Steps